khamin/redisca/README.md

 	User.email.find('foo@bar.com') # Find models by indexed field.
 Return [user] user.delete() # Delete routines here.

+Little explanation here:

 ## Key prefix

-Model key format is %ModelKeyPrefix%:%ModelId%.
-Lower-cased class name will be used as prefix by default but you can use *prefix* class decorator to override this behavior like this:
+Model key format is "model_key_prefix:model_id".
+Lowercased class name is default prefix but you can use *prefix* class decorator to override this behavior as shown in example above.
+Model key is available for reading:

 	print(user._key) # Will produce usr:1